EDSP: Special Education

 This course offers a practical approach to understanding Autism Spectrum Disorders (ASD) including assessment and progress monitoring, and a variety of practices that support inclusion of children in classroom environments.
 Students will review both theory and evidence-based practices as the foundation for success when working with young children with ASD, including the principles of mainstreaming, inclusion, individualized educations program (IEP), and Positive Behavioral Intervention Supports (PBIS).

-This study focuses on understanding the role of assessment and its applications to the identification of learners with disabilities.
-This includes the process of identifying, assessing, and diagnosing students with disabilities, including how to select and administer appropriate tests, interpret their results, and develop individualized education plans.
-This study will include practices of assessment, diagnosis and evaluation such as: planning, developing, and implementing Individualized Education Plans (IEPs) and Individualized Family Service Plans (IFSPs), methods of monitoring learners’ progress through formal and informal evaluation approaches to diagnosis and remediation of specific learning problems, and the assessment of cognitive development, motor skill development, language development and communication skills.
-Students will practice using information gathered through assessment and analysis to plan or modify instruction.
+This course focuses on understanding the role of assessment and purpose in the identification and progress monitoring of students with disabilities.
+This includes the process of identifying, assessing, and diagnosing students with disabilities as it relates to how to select and administer appropriate tests, interpret their results, and how the results impact the development of an individualized education plan (IEP).
+Students will use information gathered through an assessment to plan for or modify instruction with attention paid to error analysis and task analysis methods.
 Prerequisites: EDSP 2025 Intro to Special Education, EDSP 3025 Curriculum & Instruction for Students with Disabilities.